tredontho/purescript-book/text/chapter8.md

 A full tutorial for the React library is well beyond the scope of this chapter, but the reader is encouraged to consult its documentation where needed.
 For our purposes, React will provide a practical example of the `Effect` monad.

-We are going to build a form which will allow a user to add a new entry into our address book.
-The form will contain text boxes for the various fields (first name, last name, city, state, etc.), and an area in which validation errors will be displayed.
+We are going to build a form that will allow a user to add a new entry into our address book.
+The form will contain text boxes for the various fields (first name, last name, city, state, etc.) and an area where validation errors will be displayed.
 As the user types text into the text boxes, the validation errors will be updated.

 To keep things simple, the form will have a fixed shape: the different phone number types (home, cell, work, other) will be expanded into separate text boxes.